 Having several credit cards with different balances and different payments can be difficult to stay on top of.
 If you’re struggling to keep up with them all or having financial hardships, consolidating your credit cards may be the answer.

 There are pros and cons when it comes to consolidating that you should consider.
 You may also be thinking about how this will affect your credit.
 There are several factors concerning credit cards that will contribute to making your score higher or lower.

 If you’re having trouble making payments or are looking to consolidate the amount of debt you have, doing a consolidation may be helpful.
-This guide will take an in-depth look at how consolidating credit card debt can affect your credit.
+This guide will take an in-depth look at how consolidating credit card debt with a personal loan can affect your credit.

 Credit Card Basics

 A credit card is a card issued by a bank, online lender, or financial company, that lets cardholders borrow funds.
 The funds can be used to pay for services and goods.

 Credit cards come with the condition that the money borrowed must be paid by the agreed-upon time.
 The cardholder agrees to terms, fees and interest charges.
 Minimum payments are typically required monthly.

 Credit cards also come with maximum spending limits.
 The borrower can not go over these limits.
 Once they are reached, the lender will decline to pay for goods or services until more of the balance is paid.

 Credit Card Debt and Credit Score